MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-quick-start.md

 > [!NOTE]
 > The present value is calculated based on the discounted cash flow equation.

 **Books** are the pre-configured setup that will be associated with each lease.
-The book defines the applied accounting standard, lease types, and threshold that are used as the basis for the classification tests.
-The result of the classification tests are used to automatically specify the lease type.
+The book defines the applied accounting standard, lease types, and threshold that's used as the basis for the classification tests.
+Classification tests are used to specify the lease type automatically.

 The **accounting framework** shows the selected accounting standard, either IFRS 16 and ASC 842, that you're supporting.
 The accounting standard is designated on the book that’s associated with the lease.
 The accounting standard will determine the ledger accounts that are specified in the posting profile.